nikiforov-alexander/pt6-analyse-data-with-hibernate/README.md

     User can type 3: `Edit` in main menu, to enter edit menu. he will be asked for country Code.
 Country code has to be three letters, can be lower cased, after the input letters will be uppercased.
-If contry will
+If country will
     be found, user will be asked for the rest of parameters.
     This is primitive edit, where user can change only all the fields, there is no "default" or "back" options.
 Upon